czyrux/kata-geo-country/README.md

 - Create Presenter and move all the presentation logic in there.
 - Create UI model.
+- Modify item content
+ - Add region as: <region, subregion> or nothing if the fields are empty.
+ - Set population in buckets: "less than 1 mill", rounded amount if >1mill and < 50 mill (10.315 --> ~ 10mill) or "more than 50 mill"

 - Handle navigation
 - Add new Activity: CountryDetailActivity following MVP.